 The AILO season runs from September to March.
-Registration closes on 21st January 2022.
+Registration closes on 20th January 2023.
 It is important to register as early as possible to receive monthly training materials and for information on accessing our regional linguistics problem solving workshops.
-These free workshops will take place between November 2021 and January 2022.
+These free workshops will take place between November 2022 and January 2023.

-The Preliminary Round of competition will be held in your own school on the week of the 24th January 2022.
-These free workshops will take place in schools all over the island (with some online) between November 2021 and January 2022.
+The Preliminary Round of competition will be held in your own school on the week of the 23rd January 2023.

 Online samples tests are available at https://ailo. adaptcentre.ie/puzzles/.
-The top 100 students from the Preliminary Round will qualify to compete at the National Final in Dublin in March 2022 in individual and team competitions.
-AILO will follow all public health guidelines.
+The top 100 students from the Preliminary Round will qualify to compete at the National Final in Dublin in March 2023 in individual and team competitions.

-The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad (IOL) 25th - 29th July 2022 on the Isle of Man.
+The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad (IOL) in July 2023 in Bulgaria.